Daksh14/croc-look/README.md

 ```
 So the value for this flag can be either `Clone`, `Debug` or whatever trait your `MyTrait` derive macro is implementing

-2. `--impl_for` or `-i`: This helps you narrow down your search for a trait impl for the flag mentioned above.
-If you have multiple structs deriving your trait then you can do `croc-look --trait_impl Clone -i <your-struct-name>` and get the impl for the struct you want.
+2. `--impl-for` or `-i`: This helps you narrow down your search for a trait impl for the flag mentioned above.
+If you have multiple structs deriving your trait then you can do `croc-look --trait-impl Clone -i <your-struct-name>` and get the impl for the struct you want.

 3. `--structure` or `-s`: If you want to expand a _particlar_ struct.
 This is useful when a macro is manupilating the struct itself, like adding fields, etc.